Regularizing effect of the natural growth term in quasilinear problems with sign-changing nonlinearities: Introduction

 Furthermore, for $L<\tilde L$, the quantities $\lambda_{\rm min}(L)$ and $\overline{\lambda}_{\rm min}(L)$ defined in~\eqref{eq:def_lambda_min} and~\eqref{eq:def_olambda_min} are positive and satisfy the following: \begin{enumerate}[i)] \item $\overline{\lambda}_{\rm min}(L)\to 0$ as $L\to -\infty$, \item $\lambda_{\rm min}(L)\to \infty$ as $L\to \tilde L$. \end{enumerate} \end{theorem}

 An important corollary of Theorem~\ref{th:Lfrak} is that, given any fixed $\lambda$, there are two numbers $L_1<L_2$ such that, if $L<L_1$, problem~\eqref{eq:PbL} admits a solution $0\leq u\in\cuo$ to~\eqref{eq:PbL} with $\|u\|_\co\in [\alpha,\beta]$, whereas if $L>L_2$, no such solution exists for~\eqref{eq:PbL}.
-This allows us to prove, for any fixed $\lambda$, the existence of a maximal solution to~\eqref{eq:PbL} in the interval $[0,\beta]$ when $L$ is negative enough.
+This allows us to prove, for any fixed $\lambda$, the existence of a maximal solution among the solutions contained in the interval $[0,\beta]$ to problem~\eqref{eq:PbL} when $L$ is negative enough.
 In the following, we investigate the behaviour of these maximal solutions as $L\to -\infty$.

 \begin{theorem} Let $f\in C(\R)$ satisfy $f(0)\geq 0$ and $f(s)>0$ for $s\in (\alpha,\beta)$, where $0<\alpha<\beta$ are two zeros of $f$, and let $g\in C(\R)$ be positive.
 Given $\lambda>0$, there is some $L_\lambda\in \R$ such that the maximal solution $\overline u_L$ in the interval $[0,\beta]$ to problem~\eqref{eq:PbL} exists for every $L\leq L_\lambda$, and